• Skip to primary navigation

 Most travelers are aware of Mexico’s history of crime due to cartel activity.
 However, the country has been turning things around for a while.

-Sadly, though certain cities continue to be dangerous in 2022 still, there are many safe, touristic places to visit in the country.
+Sadly, though certain cities continue to be dangerous even in 2025 still, there are many other safe, touristic places to visit around the country.

 La Paz is one of those places and it’s one of the safest destinations in Mexico.
 La Paz has a low crime rate and, since it’s a small city, there are significantly fewer risks than, say, a metropolis like Mexico City.

 However, that doesn’t mean you should let your guard down.
-Following safety travel tips is key, no matter where you go.
+Following travel safety tips is key, no matter where you go when in Mexico.

 Safety Facts About La Paz